Tabu search: Basic description

 Tabu search uses a local or neighborhood search procedure to iteratively move from one potential solution $x$ to an improved solution $x'$ in the neighborhood of $x$, until some stopping criterion has been satisfied (generally, an attempt limit or a score threshold).
 Local search procedures often become stuck in poor-scoring areas or areas where scores plateau.
 In order to avoid these pitfalls and explore regions of the search space that would be left unexplored by other local search procedures, tabu search carefully explores the neighborhood of each solution as the search progresses.
 The solutions admitted to the new neighborhood, $N^*(x)$, are determined through the use of memory structures.
 Using these memory structures, the search progresses by iteratively moving from the current solution $x$ to an improved solution $x'$ in $N^*(x)$.

 Tabu search has several similarities with simulated annealing, as both involve possible downhill moves.
 In fact, simulated annealing could be viewed as a special form of TS, whereby we use "graduated tenure", that is, a move becomes tabu with a specified probability.

 These memory structures form what is known as the tabu list, a set of rules and banned solutions used to filter which solutions will be admitted to the neighborhood $N^*(x)$ to be explored by the search.
 In its simplest form, a tabu list is a short-term set of the solutions that have been visited in the recent past (less than $n$ iterations ago, where $n$ is the number of previous solutions to be stored — is also called the tabu tenure).
-More commonly, a tabu list consists of solutions that have changed by the process of moving from one solution to another.
-It is convenient, for ease of description, to understand a “solution” to be coded and represented by such attributes.
+More commonly, a tabu list consists of attributes that have changed by the process of moving from one solution to another.
+It is convenient, for ease of description, to understand a "solution" to be coded and represented by such attributes.